medcomdk/dk-medcom-core/input/pagecontent/index.md

 The MedCom Core profiles only constitute a part of a standard.
 To exchange a complete MedCom standard, profiles from the other Implementation Guides is used.

+**XML and JSON:** Note that the document may be represented in either XML or JSON and interconverted between these or have its character encoding changed, all the while remaining the same document.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.